 - Make Sure Your Resume Format Beats the ATS Resume Test

 - Bonus Resume Formatting Resources (Templates, Layouts, Examples, and Extra Tips)

-Here are the simple, standard resume formatting rules you have to follow.
+Here are the simple, standard rules you have to follow when formatting a resume.

 (Feel free to skip this section if you simply want to pick a format and start working on your resume.)